Lower Back Pain and Neck Pain

 - Damage to the vertebra (spine).

-Acute low back pain or neck pain refers to pain felt in the lower back that lasts for a short time (i.e. less than three months).
-Back pain and neck pain are considered chronic if it has been present for more than 3 months.
+Acute low back or neck pain refers to pain felt in the lower back that lasts for a short time (i.e. less than three months).
+Both Back and neck issues considered chronic if it has been present for more than 3 months.
 Chronic back pain can be experienced from the neck to lower spine and it can either be localised or radiates into the leg (lower limbs) or arms (upper limbs).

 Pain is a complex symptom that affects us both physically and mentally.
-Your response is as individual as you are.
+Therefore, your response as individual as you are.
 (See “Multiple Pain Layers“)

 Unfortunately, from a relative perspective, the 99% of lower back pain stems from benign musculoskeletal problems such as muscle or soft tissue sprains and strains.
 These cases are referred to as non specific low back pain.